EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “Five silvers”

-I shook my coin pouch hanging to my side.
+I opened the bag Victoria had made for me, it looked like a pocketbook.

 “Do you have anything for one silver?”

-“Check that box over there, pick whatever”
+He clicked his tongue.
+“Check that pile over there, rejects, the lot of them.”

-The box was piled up with
+The box was piled in the dozens with either bent products or half-finished projects.

-The box was piled in the dozens with shabby looking products.
-“Made ‘em in my apprentice days.”
+“Made ‘em in my apprentice days”

 “Must be really old then.”
+I remarked.

 “I see you got humour in you, kid”

-Picking the most decent dagger out of the lot, I gripped the handle and gave it a few swings.
+He picked the most decent thing out for me.
+It was a dagger made of a single piece of metal, it looked like a big toothpick.

-I could hear the old man let out an impressed \_\_\_.
+Holding it in my hand I gave it a few swings and stabs.
+The old man let out an impressed whistle upon seeing my movements.
+It was well made, this would do.

-The dagger was made out of a single piece of metal looking like a big toothpick.
-The handle was wrapped in some type of leather, counterbalancing the whole thing nicely.
-This would do.

 “You seem to really like it.”
-He looked happy.
+He seemed to be enjoying himself.

+I tried giving him my silver coin but he stopped me with the palm of his hand.

 “Take it, just pay me back by spreading my name”.
-Engraved on the blade were two letters T and K.
+He pointed to the letters engraved on the blade, T and K.

 The merchants in this town seemed to like to give me free things.
-I gave him my thanks and put the dagger into my bag.
+Putting the dagger in my pocketbook, I gave him a curtsy I learnt from Victoria and went on my merry way.
 Karrie was waiting for me at the end of the street.

 Our family had met up with hers and suggested having a bite together in town.
 While the adults talked about adult things, after eating at the restaurant, Karrie and I scurried off to look at things.

 “I don’t get why you wanted to look around here, Esther.
-It stinks”
+It stinks” The smoke snakes rustled above the roofs.

 She turned to her left.
 “And why are you here?”